 • ⚠️ Important: Be Sure to Have Travel Insurance in Quito.
 You never know what could go wrong during a trip to Quito, from a minor incident like lost luggage or flight cancelation to a major disaster like an earthquake or a car accident, travel insurance will not only come to your rescue but will cover those unexpected costs.
 Whether you sprain an ankle while hiking Cotopaxi or become a pickpocketing victim in Plaza Grande, don’t let something like this ruin your trip to Quito.
 We always use travel insurance while roaming around Ecuador and recommend it.
 We like World Nomads, which has what we’ve found to have the best price and coverage combination (particularly for longer trips).
 Enter the dates for your trip to get a quick estimate.

-• What to Pack for Quito: Pack for Quito as you would for any cool weather destination.
+• 💼 What to Pack for Quito: Pack for Quito as you would for any cool weather destination.
 We also recommend plenty of active wear and sun protection.
 Be sure to check out our Ultimate Travel Packing List for all our packing tips and travel gear ideas.
-Fun fact: we wrote that post while in Quito.
+(Fun fact: we wrote this packing post while based in Quito.)

 Best Things to Do In Quito?

 We hope this Quito travel guide has helped to show all of our favorite things to do in Ecuador's capital.
 If you've used this guide to help plan a trip to Quito, please let us know in the comments, as we always love to hear from people who may have stumbled across our posts.
 Or if you have any questions as you plan a trip to Quito, feel free to ask and we'll try to answer.
 Finally, if you've been to Quito and have your own favorite thing to do in Quito, let us know so we can check it out next time.
 And there will be a next time - Quito is way to fun for us not to return!